cpu/vexation/site/content/blog/setup-qemu/index.md

-Finally (after a reboot for good measure) it's possible to open `\\NOIR\PORTAL` in the VM and share files to/from the host machine, all without broadly exposing the VM (or its file-sharing) to the wider network.
+Finally (after a reboot for good measure) it's possible to open `\\NOIR\PORTAL` in the VM and share files to/from the host machine, all without broadly exposing the VM (or its file-sharing) to the wider internet.
 Nice!

 ![File sharing between host and VM](lmhosts.png)